 Our hope is that this story will provide some fresh perspective on gun violence and the role of the police in stemming it.

 Here are four news stories, two of them from this year.
 These stories were chosen at random from dozens of others with a similar narrative.

-The first comes from Los Angeles ABC affiliate KABC, which reported in 2014 that deputies with the Los Angeles County Sheriff’s Department responding to responded to an assault with a deadly weapon call mistook an innocent man for a suspect and shot and killed him.
+The first comes from Los Angeles ABC affiliate KABC, which reported in 2014 that deputies with the Los Angeles County Sheriff’s Department responding to an assault with a deadly weapon call mistook an innocent man for a suspect and shot and killed him.
 The victim’s name was John Winkler.
 In 2015, the Los Angeles Times notes, a $5 million settlement was paid to Winkler’s survivors.

 The second case involves the shooting death of Daniel Leetin Shaver of Granbury, Texas.
 In 2016, police were responding to a report that a rifle had been pointed out the window of the hotel room Shaver was staying in.
 This time a body cam video of the fatal encounter is available.
 The relevant portion of the video begins at the 12:50 mark.
 (Warning: At 17:11, three shots are fired, killing the suspect.
 Some readers may find this difficult to watch.)

 Following the shooting, police did find a “weapon” in the room, which is to say they found a pellet gun.
 The officer who fired the deadly rounds, Philip Brailsford, was charged with second-degree murder but was found not guilty by a jury.

 The third case is that of Duncan Socrates Lemp of Montgomery County, Md., who in March of this year was fatally shot by police as he slept in his bedroom.
 According to the Associated Press via The Guardian, the police department initially reported that Lemp was shot and killed after “confronting” officers, but an attorney for the family said an eyewitness gave a “completely contrary” account of the shooting.